webo-agency/en/content/3.case-studies/5gmadetogether.md

 ---

 #title
-## 5G Made Together - Strona internetowa w architekturze Headless dla międzynarodowej konferencji technologicznej
+## 5G Made Together - Headless website for an international technology conference

 #description
-**5G Made Together** jest konferencją i stowarzyszeniem działającym pod tą samą nazwą, **organizowaną przez firmę IS-Wireless.**
+**5G Made Together** is a conference and association operating under the same name, **organized by IS-Wireless.**

 #buttontext
-Zobacz online
+See Online

 <!-- TODO: tags shold be taken from the data on top of .md file -->
 #tags
-- Strona www
+- Website
-- Projektowanie UX/UI
+- UX/UI Design

 ::::
 :::